 Doing this will stop the overwhelming thoughts in their tracks and give you the space to shift your focus to more positive reasoning.

-Instead of thinking, “I won’t ever find anyone better than my ex,” replace that thought with “What we had with my ex was such a great experience, but I know something even better is coming my way.”
+Instead of letting your inner voice tell you, “I won’t ever find anyone better than my ex,” replace that thought with, “What we had with my ex was such a great experience, but I know something even better is coming my way.”

 Don’t play the blame game